infrastlabs/alpine-ext/README.md

 # Alpine-ext

-> Lite and better use image based on alpine with tmux/lrzsz/gosu/... and other init sys soft and dotfiles.(~30MB)
+> Lite secure and better use image based on alpine with tmux/lrzsz/gosu/... and other init sys soft and dotfiles.(~30MB)

 ## QuickStart